jkinlan/NCI_Project_CivLink/README.md

 RSS alerts of problems in their area.

 ###
-CivLink is a Fork of [FixMyStreet](https://github.com/mysociety/fixmystreet), an open source project to help people run websites for reporting common street problems such as potholes and broken street lights to the appropriate authority.
+CivLink contains a submodule of [FixMyStreet](https://github.com/mysociety/fixmystreet), an open source project to help people run websites for reporting common street problems such as potholes and broken street lights to the appropriate authority.